Dog Body Language: Stress Signals Owners Miss

 Stillness, hard staring, freezing, guarding, growling, snapping, or avoidance around children should be treated as early safety information, not ignored because the dog is quiet.

-Reward voluntary check-ins, breaks, and disengagement.
-Change distance or pressure when stress signals appear instead of waiting for louder behavior.
+Reward voluntary check-ins, breaks, and moving away.
+Change distance or pressure when early stress signs appear instead of waiting for louder behavior.

 Visit training basicsCommon questions